Structured condition numbers for a linear function of the solution of the generalized saddle point problem: Numerical experiments

 \section{Numerical experiments}

-In order to check the reliability of the proposed structured CNs, in this section, we perform several numerical experiments.
-All numerical tests are conducted on MATLAB R2022b on an Intel(R) Core(TM) i7-10700 CPU, 2.90GHz, 16 GB memory with machine precision $\mu=2.2\times 10^{-16}.$
+In order to check the reliability of the proposed structured \textit{CNs}, we perform {several} numerical experiments in this section.
+All numerical tests are conducted on MATLAB R2023b on an Intel(R) Core(TM) $i7$-$10700$ $CPU$, $ 2.90GHz,$ $ 16$ $GB$ memory with machine precision $\mu=2.2\times 10^{-16}.$